aladinelkhalil/react-ts-foundation-starter/src/todo/exercise.md

 - Add a _handleOnSubmit_ event handler that is bound to the _onSubmit_ form event in _TodoForm_.

-  > To prevent default form submission, call _event.preventDefault()_; Every "event-handler" in react automatically gets acces to an _event_-object that contains information about the event.
+  > To prevent default form submission, call _event.preventDefault()_; Every "event-handler" in react automatically gets access to an _event_-object that contains information about the event.
 But in order to make this work with TS (so the event-handler actually recognize the event-object) you need to properly type it according to the TS rules.
 Try logging this event to the console to see what it contains.

   Verify that the event handler is called upon submitting the form (pressing Enter) by logging something, "Submitting" maybe.

 - Add a _handleOnChange_ event handler that is bound to the _onChange_ event on the input field in _TodoForm_.
-This method must interact with a state variable in order for the component to controll its own state.
+This method must interact with a state variable in order for the component to control its own state.
 Again, don't forget to type it according to the rules of TS.

 - Therefor also create a _useState_ variable, "todoTitle", that will contain the value of the input field.
 The set method of this state variable is the one that the _handleOnChange_ method needs to interact with. _useState_ is a generic function in TS.
-Check the [ReactTypescript](https://react-typescript-cheatsheet.netlify.app/) docs for more info, but her is a sneak peak:
+Check the [ReactTypescript: useState](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/hooks#usestate) docs for more info, but here is a sneak peak:

 ```typescript
 const [value, setValue] = useState<number>(0);